yohn-dezmon/reinforcement-learning/section-7/3-neural-networks.md

 - have all outputs fall between 0 and 1
 - these values can then present probability assignments for each class.

-in the next lecture we'll discuss **activation functions** to se tboundaries to output values from the neuron.
+in the next lecture we'll discuss **activation functions** to set boundaries to output values from the neuron.